planetarium/www.nine-chronicles.dev/en/guide/issue-transaction/issue-transaction-with-chrono.md

 ## Adding a Network in `Chrono`

-Now, let's register the NineChronicles blockchain network that `Chrono` will communicate with.
+Now, let's register the Nine Chronicles blockchain network that `Chrono` will communicate with.
 Open `Chrono`, select the `odin` button in the top left corner, and click the `Add New` button.
 ![Add network to "Chrono"](/images/en/guide/issue-transaction/issue-transaction-with-chrono/add-network.png){width=360}

 The UI for entering network information appears as shown in the image below.
 Enter the network information here and click the `Import` button.